duckdb/duckdb-web/docs/sql/statements/insert.md

 ```
 This will insert `42` into `b` and insert `NULL` (or its default value) into `a`.

 It's important to note that when using `INSERT INTO <table> BY NAME`, the column names specified in the SELECT statement must match the column names in the table.
 If a column name is misspelled or does not exist in the table, an error will occur.

-It's not a problem however if columns are missing from the SELECT statement, as those will be filled with the default value.
+This is not a problem however if columns are missing from the SELECT statement, as those will be filled with the default value.

 ## On Conflict Clause